 Texas Eviction Laws & Requirements

-- Eviction Lawsuit: Title 4.
-Actions and Remedies, Chapter 24.
-Forcible Entry and Detainer.
+- Eviction Lawsuit: Title 4 – Actions and Remedies (Chapter 24 – Forcible Entry and Detainer).

-- Grace Period for Late Fees on Rent Payment: 2 days (Title 8.
-Landlord and Tenant, Chapter 92, § 92.019).
+- Grace Period for Late Fees on Rent Payment: 2 days (§ 92.019).

-- Late or Non-Rent Payment Notice: 3 days (Title 4, Chapter 24, § 24.005).
+- Late or Non-Rent Payment Notice: 3 days (§ 24.005).

-- Notice of Non-Compliance: 3 days (Title 4, Chapter 24, § 24.005).
+- Notice of Non-Compliance: 3 days (§ 24.005).

-- Lease Termination (Month-to-Month): 30 days (Title 8, Chapter 91, § 91.001).
+- Lease Termination (Month-to-Month): 30 days (§ 91.001).

-How to Evict a Tenant in Texas?
+How to Evict a Tenant in Texas

-Step 1: Deliver the Eviction Notice
+Step 1 – Deliver the Eviction Notice

 Depending on the circumstances, the landlord must give the tenant the appropriate eviction notice.

-Step 2: Wait for the Tenant to Act
+Step 2 – Wait for the Tenant to Act

 If the tenant cures the breach (if given the option) or moves out within the required timeframe, no further action is necessary.
 If the tenant refuses the eviction notice, they must reply to the court through a Defendant’s Original Answer form to argue in their defense.

-Step 3: File the Initial Court Documents
+Step 3 – Prepare the Initial Court Documents

 If the tenant fails to cure the breach or moves out, the landlord must file a Petition for Eviction from Residential Permit with the Justice of the Peace Court to begin the official eviction process.

-Step 4: Attend the Court Hearing
+Step 6 – Attend the Court Hearing

 The landlord and tenant must attend their respective court hearings.
 Unless the tenant is defending against the eviction, these preliminary hearings will typically be held separately.

-If the court grants the Request for a Writ of Possession, the sheriff will help the landlord to remove the tenant from the premises.
+If the court grants the Request for a Writ of Possession, the sheriff will help the landlord remove the tenant from the premises.

 Related Texas Court Forms